Delfino Blu Corfu – so many things to do

 Accommodation Name: Delfino Blu Boutique Hotel

 Mobile: +30 6932 248389

 Bar: Yes – 3: including a poolside bar and beachside cafe and bar

 Full Dinner Menu is available at the restaurant, and lunches at the beachside cafe.

 Kitchen: Rooms are available upon request with a kitchen

 Our arrival to Greece from Albania with our car was somewhat a relief.
-I was looking forward to our break from travelling, and we were booked to stay at the Delfino Blue Boutique Hotel.
-As the ferry came late in the day (and we lose an hour with time change) we stayed a short drive from the port on the first night, and this had enabled us to explore a little on the way to the hotel.
+I was looking forward to our break from traveling, and we were booked to stay at the Delfino Blue Boutique Hotel.
+As the ferry came late in the day (and we lose an hour due to time change) we stayed a short drive from the port on the first night, and this had enabled us to explore a little on the way to the hotel.

 Next day I woke to blue skies and some wind, and Explorason made himself quite at home on the large balcony.

-There was also a family 2 bedroom suit upstairs available.
+There was also a family 2 bedroom suite upstairs available.
 I love the blue and white of this suite.
 It has a real seaside feel to it.

 This had a large entry living and dining area, and one of the two bedrooms, and bathrooms as well as an equipped modern kitchen.